BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

-The Las Vegas Raiders signed running back Theo Riddick off its practice squad over the weekend, which gives Notre Dame 35 NFL players on an active roster at some point this season.
-Unfortunately, Riddick's elevation came shortly after the Raiders cut Deshone Kizer from their practice squad, and now Notre Dame is left without a single quarterback on an NFL franchise.
+The Las Vegas Raiders signed running back Theo Riddick off their practice squad over the weekend, which gives Notre Dame 35 NFL players on an active roster at some point this season.
+Unfortunately, Riddick’s elevation came shortly after the Raiders cut DeShone Kizer from their practice squad, and now Notre Dame is left without a single quarterback on an NFL franchise.

-But with so many players competing in the National Football League this season, there's bound to be at least a few significant storylines involving former Fighting Irish players.
+But with so many players competing in the National Football League this season, there is bound to be at least a few significant storylines involving former Fighting Irish players.

 Below is an update containing some of the most recent Notre Dame-centric news items from the NFL.